OCTSharpImaging/OCTSharp/README.md

   5. Load the corresponding .ccf file
   6. Load 3rd Calibration Curve as excel file if needed
   7. Set OCT parameters as needed
+  * ANum: number of Linear Camera's pixels
+  * BNum: number of A-Scans
+  * CNum: number of B-Scans
+  * FNum: number of frames for each B-Scans
+  * RNum: number of A-Scans for scanner return
   8. Enable display features (Warning: Enable mutiple plotting charts may cause GUI freeze)
   9. Click "Scan" button to perform Imaging
   10. Click "Stop" to exit imaging section
-  11. Click "Save" button to perform one time scan and save raw data to the pre-defined directory (if Save is enabled)
+  11. Click "Save" button to perform one time scan and save raw data to the pre-defined directory (if Save is enabled with directory)

   # OCT Display options
   <p align="center">